SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 1. The following are research topics for essays by students.
 Length of essay and extent of research depend upon the capabilities of the class.

-- Define “de facto” and “de jure” and describe how they relate to Jim Crow.
+- Define the terms”de facto” and “de jure” and describe how they relate to Jim Crow.

 - Compare and contrast racial discrimination in the North and in the South during the period 1950 – 1965.
-Use at least four examples.
+Use at least three sets of comparisons.
+Provide citations to newspaper articles, books, or pages on the Internet that show the particular incidents.

 - Describe the changes in American attitudes towards race and racism (both North and South) from before Brown v.
 Board of Education and the Montgomery Bus Boycott (1954) to Selma and the passage of the Voting Rights Act (1964).

-- Describe the history of Jim Crow laws or customs in your state/city.
+- For students who live in the Southeastern United States, describe the history of Jim Crow laws or customs in your state/city.

 2. Write an essay evaluating whether the U.S. should pay reparations to its African-American citizens in light of the following: